SevenTV/waterhose/docs/IRC.md

 ## Channel gets banned

-    Untested

-    What likely happens is you get a PART message and then on reconnect you are trying to join a suspended channel.
+    When you get banned nothing happens, its similar to a name change.

 ## Bot gets banned